Unmani199/resnet/README.md

         output: (.txt file with size and proteins in fragmented network components)

 -------
-License
+Cite us
 -------
-See file 'LICENSE.md' for license.
-If you found our software useful in your analysis, we ask that you cite us as:
+If you found our tool useful in your analysis, we ask that you cite us as:
+_(Citation to be displayed soon as our publication is in the reviewing process)_